superdweebie/documentation/doctrine-extensions/serializer.rst

 * **annotationReader** Used to read annotations
 * **classNameProperty** Property name used to store the class name, if the class name is serialized.
 Defaults to ``_className``
 * **typeSerializers** An array of custom serialziers for MongoDB datatypes.
+* **maxNestingDepth** Integer.
+Maximum depth to serialize reference if an eager style reference serializer is used.

 Basic Use
 ^^^^^^^^^